 If you are new to fermented vegetables having a probiotic culture can ensure that the right lacto-bacteria colonizes your fermented vegetables each and every time.
 But, you don’t need to purchase a live culture to begin your vegetable ferments as you do for yogurt, kefir, and other dairy ferments.
+Though dairy ferments often consume the lactose making yogurt and kefir good options to help give reduced lactase for those with lactose intolerance who still enjoy dairy.

 You’ll find that the lacto-bacteria is already present on the skin of many vegetables like cabbage and kale.
 If you have a probiotic-rich kitchen that has seen many successful ferments already you may not need any additional help to get the right bacteria in your ferment.
 It will already be present in the air of your home.